 Trees. .
 No trees measuring six inches or more in diameter (outside bark to outside bark) at six feet above the ground level may be removed without prior approval of the Architectural Committee.

 No approval is required to remove trees within a lot by the lot owner(s) if the tree is diseased/dead, poses a danger to person or property, or is less than 6” in diameter six feet above ground.
 Other tree removal must have approval by the Architectural Committee.
-No trees at or below the 800’ elevation level for those having Smith Mountain Lake shoreline property may be removed.
+No trees at or below the 800’ elevation level for those having Smith Mountain Lake shoreline property may be removed without prior Appalachian Power approval

 Reserved Easements.
 There are reserved, perpetual, alienable, and releasable easements within the above described real property and the right on, over and under the ground to erect, maintain and use electric and telephone poles, wires, cables, conduits, sewers, water mains, and other suitable equipment for the conveyance to the land being developed of electricity, telephone, television cable facility, gas, sewer, water, and other public conveniences or utilities on, in and over the rear and/or front 15 feet of each lot and 15 feet long the sides of each lot within the development.